INTRODUCTION

 - Recruitment activity.
 The Company primarily sources potential candidates for employment through an online portal, as well as, when necessary, reputable employment agencies.
 The Company will always verify the practices of any new agency it is using before accepting workers from that agency.
 When entering into a contract with any new agency the Company applies its Contract Approval Policy.

 - Contract Approval Policy.
-The Company is committed to ensuring that its suppliers adhere to the highest standards of ethics.
-The Company will only work with reputable suppliers to ensure they meet the standards required.
-When a new supplier is identified, the Company has a Contract Approval Policy where all contracts are verified by the Company’s legal team and assurances received with such contracts that the supplier meets the requirements of the legislation.
+The Company is committed to ensuring that its suppliers adhere to the highest ethical standards.
+The Company will only engage with reputable suppliers who meet the required standards When a new supplier is identified, the Company has a Contract Approval Policy where all contracts are verified by the Company’s legal team and assurances are received with such contracts that the supplier meets the requirements of the legislation.
 Any identified violations of the legislation could lead to the termination of the suppliers’ relationship with the company.

 Employee Awareness & Management